-Many gardeners often forget the ground-cover layer in their gardens.
-Landscapes look better when ground covers are planted underneath trees and groupings of shrubs.
-Ground covers help to retain moisture in the soil and prevent weeds.
-Water these plants as you would any new addition to your gardens.
-The first year they should be watered frequently until established.
-All of these ground covers will grow more vigorously with weekly watering after the first year.
-Of course, depending on your own gardening conditions, ensure that plants are thriving before lowering the watering regimen.
+How often do you see beautiful trees and shrubs swimming in a sea of mulch and think something is wrong?
+Many gardeners often forget their ground-cover layer.
+Landscapes are complete and look better when an abundance of ground covers are planted underneath trees and groupings of shrubs.
+Bare soil planted with ground covers will help retain moisture and prevent weeds, something we all desire.
 Here are a few of my favorite ground covers for part-shade areas.
 Typically, I plant the following ground covers as 4-inch plants spaced 6 to 8 inches on center in a grid pattern.

 This article is only available to All Access members

 This article is available online for the first time ever exclusively for All Access members.
 Sign up for a free trial to access our entire collection of articles, videos, and plant records.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.